Electron. J. Diff. Equ., Vol. 2012 (2012), No. 68, pp. 1-11.

 Key Words: Limit cycle; averaging theory; Lienard differential equation

-Show me the PDF file (226 KB), TEX file, and other files for this article.
+Show me the PDF file (226 KB), TEX file for this article.

 Return to the EJDE web page